Thyroid Disease & Pregnancy

-How does hypothyroidism affect the mother and baby?
+How can hypothyroidism affect me and my baby?

 - congestive heart failure, rarely

-Because thyroid hormones are crucial to fetal brain and nervous system development, uncontrolled hypothyroidism—especially during the first trimester—can affect the baby’s growth and brain development.
+Because thyroid hormones are so important to your baby’s brain and nervous system development, untreated hypothyroidism—especially during the first trimester—can cause low IQ and problems with normal development.

 What is postpartum thyroiditis?

 Postpartum thyroiditis is an inflammation of the thyroid that affects about 1 in 20 women during the first year after giving birth1 and is more common in women with type 1 diabetes.
 The inflammation causes stored thyroid hormone to leak out of your thyroid gland.
 At first, the leakage raises the hormone levels in your blood, leading to hyperthyroidism.
 The hyperthyroidism may last up to 3 months.
 After that, some damage to your thyroid may cause it to become underactive.
 Your hypothyroidism may last up to a year after your baby is born.
 However, in some women, hypothyroidism doesn’t go away.

 Not all women who have postpartum thyroiditis go through both phases.
 Some only go through the hyperthyroid phase, and some only the hypothyroid phase.